Benny Snell

-Benjamin Snell Jr. (born February 26, 1998) is an American former professional football running back.
+Benjamin Snell Jr. (born February 26, 1998) is an American professional football running back.
 He played college football for the Kentucky Wildcats.
-Snell is the great-nephew of former New York Jets running back Matt Snell.
-His father, Benjamin Snell Sr. is an alumnus of Ohio Northern University, played in the NFL Europe and the XFL.
+Snell's paternal grandfather was a first cousin of former New York Jets running back Matt Snell.
+His father, Benjamin Snell Sr. is an alumnus of Ohio Northern University, played in the NFL and the XFL.

 Early life

 Snell Jr. attended Westerville Central High School.
 During his time there, he won two Ohio Capital Conference titles.
 During his junior season, Snell Jr. rushed for 2,077 yards while scoring 26 touchdowns on the ground, he also had two receiving touchdowns that year.
 As a senior, he totaled 1,826 rushing yards, 264 receiving yards and 29 touchdowns.
 Snell Jr. was rated as a three-star recruit.
 He chose Kentucky over Iowa, Cincinnati, Boston College, Toledo and West Virginia.